EBIvariation/eva-sub-cli/docs/installation.md

 pip install eva-sub-cli
 ```

-For external (non-Python) dependencies, you will need to install them either [via Docker](#docker) or [natively](#native).
-These methods are described below.

-Once you've done this, you can verify the installation by printing the help message:
+You can verify the installation by printing the help message:
 ```bash
 eva-sub-cli.py --help
 ```

+For external (non-Python) dependencies, you will need to install them either [via Docker](#docker) or [natively](#native).
+These methods are described below.

 To upgrade to the newest version of the tool, run `pip install --upgrade eva-sub-cli`.